“Guns taste bad, but people still eat them, in the pursuit for happiness and more often freedom…”

 His ace leaves the deck

-GUNS TASTE BAD will be available this FEBRUARY, 2021, first on Amazon in E-Book and Paperback edition.
+GUNS TASTE BAD will be available this summer of 2021, first on Amazon in E-Book and Paperback edition.
 For in inquiries for interviews or to buy books directly from Mango Jane Publishing, contact us by clicking here or visiting the contact page.